 The Unrestricted Fund reports revenues and expenditures of the Foundation including investment income (losses) and donations and grants received for which there are no restrictions imposed by the donor or grantor.
-Revenues and direct expenses attributable to the Future Fund and Special Project Fund are reported in those funds.
+Revenues and direct expenses attributable to the Future Fund are reported in that fund.